Crisis line services

 What happens when a person contacts the crisis line service?

-We follow these steps when a person contacts the 1-800 front door or the 988 Suicide and Crisis Lifeline through a call, text, or online chat:
+We follow these steps when a person contacts the client-specific toll free number or the 988 Suicide and Crisis Lifeline through a call, text, or online chat:

 1. Safety assessment and de-escalation